Fujifilm X-T20 vs Leica X Typ 113

 It is notable that the X-T20 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X Typ 113 from Leica.
+Both the X-T20 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Leica X Typ 113?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.